-From 1986 to 1989 Edwards worked tirelessly to find a crew and acquire necessary funding for the race to no avail.
+From 1986 to 1989 Edwards worked tirelessly to find a crew and acquire the necessary funding for the race to no avail.
 Not only did potential sponsors lack interest in her pioneering effort, but they scorned her enthusiasm to accomplish something they considered bullheaded and foolish—in other words, something they knew had never been accomplished.
 Two and a half years later and finally within the calendar year of the daunting Whitbread race’s launch, Edwards had a motley crew of women she’d met in bars, on docks, and through friends, but she had yet to receive a dime in her campaigning effort.
 Months prior, she had taken out another mortgage on her home in order to purchase a secondhand boat that she and her crew planned on fixing up.

 Footage of the women rebuilding the vessel shows that what they could afford was less of a boat, more like a large yacht-shaped structure explicitly made for puncturing head-sized holes into.
 But they transformed it by hand into the Maiden that would carry them confidently across the planet.
 After Edwards’ close friend King Hussein of Jordan, fully funded them in one fell swoop only months prior to the race, the Maiden was set for the seas to much excitement.

-The rest of director Alex Holmes’ Maiden is a riveting romp around the ocean that draws every single one of the Maiden’s female sailors seemingly bent on insanity.
+The rest of director Alex Holmes’ award-winning film is a riveting romp around the ocean that draws every single one of the Maiden’s female sailors seemingly bent on insanity.
 It is edited in a yo-yo fashion.
 We witness remarkable footage of the women sailing through the rolling hills of stormy waters almost entirely parallel to its jagged surface at times, and suddenly we cut back to excerpts from interviews with each of them as they reflect on the journey.
 Vintage ’80s home video footage for every leg of the race is abundant, but don’t get distracted by the smooth, soothing sound of the word “sailing.”
 There is nothing remotely soothing about racing around the world.